-Based on compelling response rates and favorable tolerability shown in early-stage trials, trilaciclib is currently being evaluated in four randomized trials: two Phase 1b/2a trials in patients with SCLC, an additional Phase 2 trial in combination with Tecentriq in SCLC and a Phase 2 trial in patients with TNBC.
-We have completed the Phase 1b parts of the two Phase 1b/2a SCLC trials, and initial data from the ongoing randomized, placebo-controlled Phase 2a parts of these trials are expected to be released in 2018.
+Based on compelling response rates and favorable tolerability shown in early-stage trials, trilaciclib is currently being evaluated in three randomized trials: two Phase 1b/2a trials in patients with SCLC, and one Phase 2 trial in patients with TNBC.
+We have completed the Phase 1b parts of the two SCLC trials, and initial data from the ongoing randomized, placebo-controlled Phase 2a parts of these trials are expected to be released in 2018.
 Initial data from the TNBC trial is also expected to be released in 2018.